Making configuration changes in Amazon OpenSearch Service - Amazon OpenSearch Service

 • Active: No configuration change is in progress.
 You can submit a new configuration change request.

-• Modifying: Configuration changes, such as the addition of new data nodes, EBS, GP3, IOPS provisioning, or setting up KMS keys, are in progress.
+• Modifying: Configuration changes, such as the addition of new data nodes, EBS, gp3, IOPS provisioning, or setting up KMS keys, are in progress.

 Note

-You may see the status as Modifying in situations where a domain requires shard movement to complete the configuration changes.
+You might see the status as Modifying in situations where a domain requires shard movement to complete the configuration changes.
 For backwards compatibility, the behavior of the Processing parameter is kept unchanged in the API responses, and is set to false as soon as core configuration changes are complete, without waiting for shard movement completion.

 • Updating Service Software: A service software update is in progress.

-• Deleting: A domain deletion is in progress.
+• Deleting: The domain is being deleted.

-• Isolated: A domain is now suspended.
+• Isolated: The domain is suspended.

 • Initializing: Service is initializing a configuration change request.